 For example, you may have a character who says nothing for 10 frames between two speeches.
-Harmony would normally assign an X image for the silent period.
+Animate Pro would normally assign an X image for the silent period.
 However, if you want your character's mouth to hang open in astonishment for these 10 frames, you can change the lip assignment for these frames from an X to an F.

 To change the lip assignment of a sound in the Xsheet:

 |1.||Right-click in the cell that contains the mouth position you want to change.|

 |2.||From the pop-up menu, select Lip-Sync > Change Mouth Shape to and choose the letter that reflects the mouth position you want to use for that sound.
 You can also select Animation > Lip-Sync > Lip-Sync > the desired mouth shape from the top menu.|

 The drawing is automatically updated in the Camera view.

 You can also change the mouth assignment of a sound in the Sound Element editor.

 To change the mouth position assignment of a sound from the Sound Element editor: